mojombo/ernie/README.md

 Modules that are written in Ruby or any non-Erlang language are known as "external" modules and you must specify how many workers of each module should be spawned.
-Requests against these modules is balanced between the workers.
+Requests against these modules are balanced between the workers.
 Modules that are written in Erlang are known as "native" modules and run within the Erlang server's runtime.
 Since these are spawned as lightweight processes, there is no balancing necessary and much less communication